foospidy/HoneyPy/docs/installing.md

 Before you can run HoneyPy you must ensure you have all required Python module dependencies installed.
 For a list of the dependencies see the [requirements.txt](https://raw.githubusercontent.com/foospidy/HoneyPy/master/requirements.txt) file.
 It is recommended to install dependencies using [pip](https://pypi.python.org/pypi/pip).

-To install dependencies with pip and the requirements.txt file run:
+To install dependencies with pip and the requirements.txt file run

 ```bash
 cd /opt/HoneyPy